18F/unit-testing-node/_pages/components/slack-client.md

 A few things to note before filling in the implementation:

-- We'll configure `urlsToResponses` to match request URLs with expected parameters, a response status code, and a response payload.
+- You'll configure `urlsToResponses` to match request URLs with expected parameters, a response status code, and a response payload.
-- If the expected parameters don't match, we will return a [500 class status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5) that will cause any test to fail.
+- If the expected parameters don't match, it will return a [500 class status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5) that will cause any test to fail.
-- We can simulate various server responses via the canned status code and payoad values, making the server easy to configure for each test.
+- You can simulate various server responses via the canned status code and payload values, making the server easy to configure for each test.

 ## Letting the system pick a server port

 Another key detail:
 [`this.server.listen(0)`](https://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback)
-will cause our test server to listen on any avialable port. **This is important to prevent test flakiness, or failures due to uncontrolled inputs.**
-If we were to define our own port, it may or may not already be in use by another service, leading to inconsistent test failures.
-By allowing the system to pick an unused port, we avoid such unpredictiable collisions.
+will cause our test server to listen on any available port. **This is important to prevent failures due to uncontrolled inputs, known as "test flakiness".** If you were to define a port, it may or may not already be in use by another service, leading to inconsistent test failures.
+By allowing the system to pick an unused port, you avoid such unpredictable collisions.

 ## Filling in the stub server

-Let's build up our `http.server` callback a piece at a time:
+Build up the `http.server` callback one piece at a time:

 ```js
     var baseUrl = url.parse(req.url),